agnsw/Colorly/readme.md

 }
 ```

+**Tip:** Visit [colorly.us](http://colorly.us) and show the usage instructions - while you browse the books, it'll display the function names.

 *****

 ### Stylus

 The function name and parameters are identical to the Sass version, so it's just the syntax differences.

 ```styl
 @import "colorly.styl"